GigaZelensky/AntiSpoof/README.md

 vanillaspoof-check:
   # Whether to check if a player claiming "vanilla" client has plugin channels
   enabled: true
+  # Whether to send alerts to Discord for this violation type
+  discord-alert: true
   # Custom alert messages for this specific violation
   alert-message: "&8[&cAntiSpoof&8] &e%player% flagged! &cVanilla client with plugin channels"
   console-alert-message: "%player% flagged!
 Vanilla client with plugin channels"